 The full canyon can travel 187 river miles from Whitmore Wash to 280 miles in Pearce Ferry, taken out of the Colorado River through the Grand Canyon National Park.
 For the full Grand Canyon trip, you may opt for the oar raft, the dory trip, or the motorized trip.

 If you want to see as much of the Grand Canyon without devoting a chunk of your time, then you should opt for a Motorized raft tour.
-This type of your is one of the most popular options for Grand Canyon rafting because it allows you to see more of the canyon than a human-powered raft.
-Unlike other rafting trips, it is suitable for children below eight.
+This type of tour is one of the most popular options for Grand Canyon rafting because it allows you to see more of the canyon than a human-powered raft in less time.
+Unlike other rafting trips, it is suitable for children ages eight and on.

 While the flight is on, the pilot will provide an in-flight tour commentary and narration to add flavor to what you're seeing.
 You will see as the colorful canyon walls tell a remarkable story of the Paleozoic Era from 250 to 550 million years and beyond.
 Whether you are still on the helicopter or have been settled into a comfortable river raft by your outfitter, the fun is only beginning.